dogweather/forkful/content/en/javascript/files-and-io/creating-a-temporary-file.md

 weight: 21
 ---

-## What & Why?

-Creating a temporary file lets your app stash data it doesn't need forever.
-It's handy for when you're dealing with large data processing, caching, or when you need a scratch space that gets cleaned up automatically.

 ## How to:
 In JavaScript, most temporary file operations lean on external libraries.
 Here's a quick example using the `tmp` library, which you can install with `npm install tmp`.

 ```javascript